-Risk Factors/Challenges Risk Countermeasure and Actions quantities of the required raw materials for purification must be stored in stock."
-The management of maintenance and repairs for tools and facilities utilized in production operations has not yet demonstrated sufficient improvement.
+Risk Factors/Challenges Risk Countermeasure and Actions quantities of the required raw materials for purification must be stored in stock." ■ The management of maintenance and repairs for tools and facilities utilized in production operations has not yet demonstrated sufficient improvement.
 Furthermore, the Asset Management & Maintenance system, which was launched in the form of a trial Go Live at the Bakheng Water Treatment Plant at the end of 2024 and continues to have several shortcomings that must be resolved to ensure its proper and efficient use.
 Assign a qualified team to implement the Asset Management and Maintenance System with the aim of effectively inspecting and precisely identifying repairs and maintenance needs.
 Additionally, to ensure understanding before this system is requested to introduce at each water treatment plant.
-Provide feedback to the system setup company to make necessary adjustments, ensuring the system is more user-friendly and enabling the work to be carried out effectively.
-The climate change and human factors have exerted adverse impacts on raw water quality and water levels.
+Provide feedback to the system setup company to make necessary adjustments, ensuring the system is more user-friendly and enabling the work to be carried out effectively. ■ The climate change and human factors have exerted adverse impacts on raw water quality and water levels.
 Increase expense in water treatment process: Increase the consumption of raw materials to enhance water quality in compliance with national drinking water standards and WHO.
 Increase the raw water pump capacity to siphon raw water from its source to a greater extent, ensuring it is brought into the treatment process effectively to meet the demand.
-3- Water Supply Network Management The development of infrastructure in various fields across Phnom Penh, includes: modifications to drainage systems, road construction and expansion, and the installation of underground cables that are being carried out without timely notifications.
-This lack of communication has adversely impacted the clean water supply system.
-Form up working groups to collaborate with local authorities and conduct physical visits to infrastructure development sites.
+3- Water Supply Network Management ■ The development of infrastructure in various fields across Phnom Penh, includes: modifications to drainage systems, road construction and expansion, and the installation of underground cables that are being carried out without timely notifications.
+This lack of communication has adversely impacted the clean water supply system. ■ Form up working groups to collaborate with local authorities and conduct physical visits to infrastructure development sites.
 This will ensure timely information dissemination and mitigate impacts.
 Additionally, enforce strict penalties for those who damage the water supply system.
-4- Pipes Installation Based on the experience gained in 2024, in particular, the location for the installation of water transmission and distribution mains confronted the critical complexity due to the presence of underground systems like electrical power lines, optical cables, and sewer systems, among others.
-To address the complexities within the underground system during excavation work, the relevant professional officers must collaborate, exercise caution, and conduct thorough studies before implementation.
-5- Commercial
+4- Pipes Installation ■ Based on the experience gained in 2024, in ■ To address the complexities within the underground particular, the location for the installation of water transmission and distribution mains confronted the critical complexity due to the presence of underground systems like electrical power lines, optical cables, and sewer systems, among others.